free things to do in New York City

 Gallery Talk | Dance Trans* Revolution: A Curator's Tour (online)

 Curators Vidisha-Fadescha and Shaunak Mahbubani host an exhibition tour and curatorial discussion.
-From the gharanas of New Delhi to the balls of New York, these sites of collectivity have long been a space to subvert colonial power and reposition agency within trans* bodies.
-This exhibition celebrates the spatialities, rhythms and choreographies that compose the resilient force of trans* led community gathering. it invites trans, intersex, and non-binary artists with heritages from the global South who are immersed in these explorations of affirmative spaces, through creating and critiquing the party as a political act.
+From more the gharanas of New Delhi to the balls of New York, these sites of collectivity have long been a space to subvert colonial power and reposition agency within trans* bodies.
+This exhibition celebrates the spatialities, rhythms and choreographies that compose the resilient force of trans* led community gathering. it invites trans, intersex, and non-binary artists with heritages from the global South who are immersed in these explorations of affirmative spaces, through creating and critiquing the party as a political act. less

 New York City, NY; NYC